nikitavoloboev/data/docs/health/skin-care.md

 1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area. ~ 1 minute.
 Rinse well with warm water and pat dry.
 Important to dry as vitamin C should be applied on dry skin ideally.
 2. [[Vitamin C](https://www.youtube.com/watch?v=i-Mlbf_oOPg)] Apply few drops of [C-Glow](https://geekandgorgeous.com/collections/101-serums/products/c-glow) to the face.
 Put a drop directly onto your face and quickly pat it on with your other hand.
 Pat any excess product onto the top of your hands or neck.
 Let it absorb.
 I brush my teeth as I wait.
 Takes ~ 2 minutes.
 3. [Beta-Glucan] Apply few drops of [Stress Less](https://geekandgorgeous.com/collections/101-serums/products/stress-less) to the face.
 Let it absorb. ~ 1 minute.
-4. [[Moisturizer](https://www.philosophiabotanica.com/the-right-way-to-apply-moisturizer)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
+4. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
 Use as much or as little as your skin needs.
 5. [[Sun screen](https://www.youtube.com/watch?v=7rAOLvHX_-8)] Apply [Isntree Hyaluronic Acid Watery Sun Gel](https://koreanskincare.nl/products/hyaluronic-acid-watery-sun-gel-spf50-pa).
 Let it absorb.

 During the day, I drink a lot of water/[tea](nutrition/drinks/tea.md).
-I try not touch my face with dirty hands.
+I try not touch my face with dirty hands and [trim my nails](https://www.youtube.com/watch?v=GF6smAEFbNE).
 I also try be as relaxed as I can be no matter the situation.
 Relaxed face without any frowning.

 ### Evening